The season for Hanami is coming!

 It can be held wherever cherry tree exists, but normally Japanese have Hanami in the park or along the river.
 If you’re in Kanto area, Ueno Park, Yoyogi Park, and Shinjuku-Gyoen are popular and my personal favorite places.
 Such popular places tend to be so crowded because the season of cherry blooming is limited – usually only around two weeks.
 Therefore you need to reserve the place as early as possible.
 Usually, you cannot reserve a place in the park in advance by phone call or online.
 If you will have Hanami with a big group, it is recommended to go to the park early in the morning and spread a picnic sheet on the area you need, and one or some people need to wait for others coming.
 If you have Hanami with your coworker or boss or someone at your workplace, reserving the place is a role of the youngest generation.
 Research the place beforehand and get the best position!!

-What are must items?
+What are Must-Bring Items?

 - Picnic sheet – Corrugated cardboard would be helpful as well.
 You can put it under the picnic sheet and avoid your hips get cold or hurt!